What is Microdermabrasion?

 Crystal microdermabrasion can be uncomfortable, especially around the sensitive tissue of the mouth and nose, but it should not be painful.
 The practitioner should be checking in with you about your comfort level during the treatment.
 The practitioner has to wear gloves, a mask, and eye protection, this process also leaves traces of the crystal on your face, which might be red afterward.
 Your eyes should also be protected.

 The depth of exfoliation is controlled by the strength of the vacuum.
-I will make a two passes over your skin, sometimes a third if your skin is thick enough or if there is an area that needs special attention, like a scar or brown spot.
+I will make passes over your skin, sometimes more passes, if your skin is thick enough or if there is an area that needs special attention, like a scar or brown spot.

 I will also check with you on your comfort level during the treatment.
 It shouldn't hurt at all, you may just feel the pressure of the diamond tip/wand.

 The diamond-tip microdermabrasion is also better for sensitive skin.

 After the Microdermabrasion treatment, I also do a Hydrafacial to give your skin more hydration and for a deep cleaning, as well as moisturizing and ending with the Ice Hammer treatment. (these are not add on's.)
 You receive ALL of this wonderful treatment for only $109.00.

 Pregnant?
 I would advice..
 DO NOT get a Microdermabrasion.
 Due to the increased sensitivity and immune response, while pregnant, women who are expecting may be at increased risk for skin infections.
 Reducing the risk of infection of any kind during pregnancy is important to the health of both mom and her baby.

 Skin is extra sensitive during pregnancy, so you may need to save the more intense treatments for after your due date.

 Deep cleansing facials.
 These are basic facials that include things such as exfoliation, masks, and moisturizing.
 Deep cleansing facials are safe and can do wonders in reducing your oil levels.